nextgin/commons-datetimeperiod/README.md

 ### `DateTimePeriodCollection overlapAll(DateTimePeriodCollection... collections)`

-Calculates the overlap of all periods across the given collections.
+Calculate the overlap of all periods across the given collections.

 ![](./docs/images/collection-overlap-all.svg)